 Despite the exploits of their striker, the Sardinian club fell into a steady decline and struggled to remain in the top flight.
 Yet Riva remained loyal until the end, which came when an adductor injury in February 1976 finally brought the curtain down on his career.

-Three years earlier on 20 October 1973, as Italy recorded a 2-0 victory over Switzerland in a qualifier for the 1974 FIFA World Cup Germany, Riva had surpassed Giuseppe Meazza's old record by scoring his 35th goal for his country.
+Three years earlier on 20 October 1973, as Italy recorded a 2-0 victory over Switzerland in a qualifier for the 1974 World Cup in Germany, Riva had surpassed Giuseppe Meazza's old record by scoring his 35th goal for his country.
 The feat made him Italy’s all-time leading scorer, a record he still holds to this day.

 Legnano (1962-1963), Cagliari (1963-1976)